papermana/react-modern-sticky/README.md

 [![NPM](https://img.shields.io/npm/v/react-modern-sticky.svg)](https://www.npmjs.com/package/react-modern-sticky)
 [![CircleCI](https://circleci.com/gh/papermana/react-modern-sticky.svg?style=svg)](https://circleci.com/gh/papermana/react-modern-sticky)

-Traditionally, making headers sticky was achieved by watching scroll events.
-This creates some performance problems.
+Traditionally, making headers sticky was achieved by watching scroll events, which creates some performance problems.
 Thankfully, there is now a native way of doing this in CSS: `position: sticky;`.
-However, there's no way to tell when an element switches between "stuck" and "unstuck" modes.
+However, there's no built-in way of telling when an element switches between "stuck" and "unstuck" modes.

 `react-modern-sticky` is a simple component that uses `position: sticky` and, additionally, watches for when the sticky mode changes.
 It does so by utilizing the `IntersectionObserver` API for maximum performance.